Are you wondering how to get more life insurance for less money? I did during the later stages of the pandemic, and my wife, Sydney, followed suit.

 The one thing we all learned from the pandemic is that tomorrow is not guaranteed.
 If you have debt and/or dependents, getting life insurance is a must.

 At my last full-time job of 10 years, one of the free benefits that came with it was life insurance.
-When I first joined, I was single, didn’t have kids or a lot of debt, and was pretty carefree at age 25.
+When I first joined at age 25, I was single, didn't have kids or a lot of debt, and was pretty carefree.